Entries tagged with “Dolcetto”.

 Tonight, we’ll try six La Spinetta Barberas, a pair from each of 1999, 2000 and 2001.
 One member of each pair will be the lightly oaked Ca’ Di Pian and the other an example of his highest end Barberas which get extended treatment in new oak.”

-Barbera Ca di Pian
+Barbera Ca di Pian 73x280 Aging Barbera wines from Piemonte

 From what La Spinetta I have tasted, it seems to have a ripe fruity style, perhaps closer to new world than old.
 On the photos below, the wines are ranked right to left in the order of scores.
 Easily in our blind tasting, the group ruled that more expensive wines beat out the cheaper ones.
 Though drinkable, the lower-end ones obviously not built for aging were slightly pickled, dusty, and funky.
 The higher-end “Superiore” and “Gallina” were in perfectly good shape, maintaining fresh fruit.